Skip to main content

 2. Migrate all LIFs from the node that you will halt or reboot to the partner node:

-3. If on the node you will halt or reboot there are aggregates you want to keep online when the node is down, relocate them to the partner node; otherwise, go to the next step.
+3. If there are aggregates on the node that you will halt or reboot that you want to keep online when the node is down, relocate them to the partner node.

 1. Show the aggregates on the node you will halt or reboot: